hazah/activeview/README.md

 rendered data from any conroller and by extention, view, context.
 Effectively this means that once we obtain a view object, we can collect rendered information in an arbitrary fashion.

+### Examples

+TODO: Clarity through code...

+## _View Models_

+At the most basic level, the presenter does only what is conventional of a typical rails action.
+Presenters treat the external controller actions as context information from which to derive their state.
+This means that without any further extension to the presenter, the view simply acts as a simple binder for the rendering template.

+### Examples

+TODO: Clarity through code...

+## _Services_

+Taking advantage of the presenter, when one returns a view as a response to an action it's possible to make use of the callback mechanism and the actions of the presenter to execute various operations.
+This is essentially how the form submission mechanism works in the standard resource oriented application.

+### Examples

+TODO: Clarity through code...

+## _Builders_

+When you override the object that is passed into the block sent with the call to `render` to collect custom configuration, add callbacks to various points in the lifecycle of the view to execute actions on the presenter, take advantage of layouts and collection rendering, and add some custom state, the possibilities of the resulted output are probably endless for generic, extensible themeing components or any other purely renderable structure.

+### Examples

+TODO: Clarity through code...